nagasudhirpulla/taming_python/blog/skills/ftp_local_setup.md

 * In the Users left pane section, add a user, configure the virtual and native path for that user and set read and write access permissions for that user.
 Example Virtual path can be "/" and example Native path can be "C:\Users\xyz\Downloads\ftpFolder"
 * Now the ftp server along with user logins is setup

-## Setup WinSCP FTP client in windows
+## Setup FTP client in windows using WinSCP
-* Download WinSCP
+* Download WinSCP at

 ### Video
 The video for this post can be found [here](https://youtu.be/QvW1TBpimcs)